digiltd/oh-rtd-test/digitalSTROM-Binding.md

 ## Introduction

+digitalSTROM is the solution for intelligent living.
+The smart home system represents digital lifestyle and an integrated connectivity concept.
+Intuitive in use and simple to install, the technology communicates via the existing power lines thus integrating all the electrical appliances as well as broadband devices in a home.

+This results in an infrastructure allowing connection of any applications, products and services via open interfaces.
+Successful miniaturization and digital intelligence make digitalSTROM suitable for both retrofitting and installation in new builds, without interfering in the existing room design.
+Analogous to the world of smartphones and app stores, digitalSTROM has open interfaces allowing unlimited creativity for solutions in smart living: In addition to apps for additional convenience at home, new marketing opportunities arise for suppliers of products and services. digitalSTROM AG is headquartered in Schlieren-Zurich (CH) and Wetzlar (D).

 digitalSTROM binding bundle is available as a separate (optional) download.
 If you want to let openHAB communicate with digitalSTROM DSS11 server, please place this bundle in the folder ${openhab_home}/addons and add binding information to your configuration.

 For installation of the binding, please see Wiki page [[Bindings]].